 - Dantes Inferno.
 No, not the "piece of classic literature" one.
-I mean the game.
+The game.
 They made an OVA based on it, and then Dante spun in his grave so fast that he went back in time.

 - Darkstalkers (Night Warriors: Darkstalker's Revenge OVA), separate from the Western series.

-- Devil May Cry: The Animated Series occurs after the first Devil May Cry but before DMC4, according to Word Of God.
+- Devil May Cry: The Animated Series occurs after the first Devil May Cry but before DMC4, according to Word of God. note

 - Devil Survivor 2: The Animation